GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 versions.
 For a detailed history of the changes from release to release, see file ``ChangeLog`` in the main *GMT* directory.
 For a nightly snapshot of ongoing activity, see the online page.
-For a historical perspective of the origins and development of *GMT* see the video podcast “20 Years with GMT – The Generic Mapping Tools” produced following a seminar given by Paul Wessel on the 20th anniversary of *GMT*; a link is available on the *GMT* website.
+For a historical perspective of the origins and development of *GMT* see the video podcast "20 Years with GMT – The Generic Mapping Tools" produced following a seminar given by Paul Wessel on the 20th anniversary of *GMT*; a link is available on the *GMT* website.